jordenbaxter/currencyConverter/README.md

 This program converts CURR-A to CURR-B and inputs the result into the console.
 I've fixed the unnecessary text files!
 I've added a GUI!
-Make sure to write down your API key in api.txt before running the program.
+Make sure to write down your API key (which you can get from https://free.currconv.com) in api.txt before running the program.